 Create a Disciplinary Policy That Allows for Flexibility

 Ensure that your disciplinary policy does not leave you vulnerable to a claim of unfair treatment by inserting a clause that specifies which offenses are egregious enough for immediate termination.
 An employee may be able to make a legally valid claim of unfair treatment if their first offense results in their termination—regardless of how egregious the offense was—if your handbook only mentions a “three strikes” policy, for example, and makes no mention of offenses that qualify for immediate termination.

 Include State-Specific Provisions

-Federal laws—especially those regarding employment discrimination—may be more vague, general or un-inclusive than state or local laws.
+Federal laws—especially those regarding employment discrimination—may be more vague or more general than state or local laws.
 As such, it is important to stay aware of and include state-specific provisions within your employee handbook.

-Employers should establish a drug testing policy that coincides with the limits provided by the Occupational Safety and Health Act (OSHA).
-State variants of OSHA can be more burdensome, requiring retests and limiting discipline in situations where the employee has voluntarily undergone substance abuse treatment, among other variations to policy.
-Penalties for failing to comply with OSHA standards can be severe, so it is critical to clearly spell out a conforming drug policy.
+Employers should consider a drug testing policy that coincides with the industry and insurance policy requirements.
+Some states require retesting and limiting discipline in situations where the employee has voluntarily undergone substance abuse treatment.
+Penalties for failing to comply with federal and state standards can be severe, so it is critical to clearly spell out a conforming drug policy.

 Consult a Business Law Attorney to Ensure Your Employee Handbook Leaves You Protected

 Business law can be convoluted and complicated, and as such it is critical to have a qualified business law attorney on your side.
 This will ensure your employee handbook, contracts and other business documents are all legally accurate and protective, keeping your business and interests safeguarded.
-The attorneys at The Law Offices of James A. List are ready and available to answer any business law questions, or assist with any business-related concerns.
+The Law Offices of James A. List, LLC is ready and available to answer any business law questions, or assist with any business-related concerns.
 For more information, contact us today.